THE VOLGA GERMANS IN PORTLAND

 Georg Heinrich Müller (George H. Miller) was born in Norka, Russia on May 23, 1856.
 He was the son of Friedrich Müller (born 1815) and Magdalena Loos (born 1815).

-George and Christina had five children in Russia.
+George and Christina became parents to five children who were born in Russia.

 George was a singer and loved music.